MilesCranmer/SymbolicRegression.jl/docs/src/examples.md

 output = expr(X)
 ```

-This `Expression` type, contains both the structure
-and the operators used in the expression.
-These are what
+This `Expression` type, contains the operators used in the expression.
-are returned by the search.
+These are what are returned by the search.
 The raw `Node` type (which is
 what used to be output directly) is accessible with

 ```julia